Gary Anderson (placekicker): Professional career

-After graduating from Syracuse University, he was drafted as a placekicker by the Buffalo Bills in the 1982 NFL draft but was cut before the season began.
-He then, within a few days, signed as a free agent with the Pittsburgh Steelers and spent the following 13 seasons in Pittsburgh.
+After graduating from Syracuse, he was drafted as a placekicker by the Buffalo Bills in the 1982 NFL draft but was cut before the season began.
+Within a few days, he signed as a free agent with the Pittsburgh Steelers and spent the following 13 seasons in Pittsburgh.
 For the 1995 and 1996 seasons, Anderson signed as a free agent with the Philadelphia Eagles.
 He then spent the 1997 season as a member of the San Francisco 49ers.

 He also had the distinction of wearing a one-bar facemask throughout his career, even though the NFL outlawed their use prior to his final season in 2004 – he, along with Arizona Cardinals punter Scott Player, were afforded a grandfather clause.

 In 1998, Anderson signed with the Minnesota Vikings and converted all 35 of his attempted field goals and all 59 extra points in regular season play, becoming the first placekicker to finish the regular season with a 100% success rate on both field goals and extra points.
 His only miss of the season came in the 1998 NFC Championship Game against the Atlanta Falcons.
 The Falcons ended up winning the game in overtime sending them to Super Bowl XXXIII.
 Anderson continued to play for the Vikings until 2002.
 In 2000, while with the Vikings, Anderson surpassed the legendary George Blanda to become the NFL's All-Time Leading Scorer and held the record upon his retirement from the NFL in 2004.
 Anderson played his final two seasons with the Tennessee Titans in the 2003 and 2004 seasons.
 Anderson played 23 years in the NFL; only Adam Vinatieri (24 seasons), Morten Andersen (25 seasons) and George Blanda (26 seasons) have had longer playing tenures; Additionally, Vinatieri and Andersen are the only players to play in more career games than Anderson.
 Although not officially retired, Anderson's number 1 has also not been reissued by Steelers since his departure from the team.